IGNF/odeon/docs/stats.rst

         output_path: str
             Path of the folder where the report with the computed statistics will be created.
 The folder must exist or be created before the use of the tool.
         output_type: str
             Output file format.
-The output file can only be in md, json, html or directly displayed on the terminal.
+The output file can only be in md, json, html.
 By default, the output format will be html.
         image_bands: list
             List of the selected bands in the dataset images bands.
         mask_bands: list